qiangjlu/streamquantile/README.md

 # streamquantile
-Several algorithms to approximate stream quantiles using very few memory, or a.k.a frugal algorithms.
+Frugal quantile estimation algorithms to approximate stream quantiles using very few memory O(1), or a.k.a frugal algorithms.

 Based on the following papers:
 > 1. Ma, Qiang, S. Muthukrishnan, and Mark Sandler.
 "Frugal streaming for estimating quantiles."
 Space-Efficient Data Structures, Streams, and Algorithms.
 Springer Berlin Heidelberg, 2013.
 77-96.